45 Gorgeous Kitchen Ideas for 2026

 Add shelves

-Personally, I’m on the fence about open kitchen shelving, because I have it in our Vermont cabin and it’s a pain to keep organized.
+Personally, I’m on the fence about open kitchen shelving, because I’ve had it in past kitchens and it can be a pain to keep organized.
 But, I love the way it looks in spaces like the one above.

 White with a wood island